-(29) a. $$ad \Rightarrow ye + bze]D + m > ad \Rightarrow ya - bze - m$$
+(33) a. $$ad = ye + bze]D + m > ad = ya - bze - m$$

-The phrase in (30) consists of two phonological words because each DP phase is mapped to a phonological word, allowing for cyclic DP-to-word mapping: the possessor DP is mapped to a phonological word as soon as it is formed, and the larger DP containing it is then mapped to a phonological word that excludes the possessor DP.
-I assume here that the possessive morpheme j{∂} - is the spellout of $Poss^0$, a functional projection which licenses a possessor DP in its specifier, and the case marker is the spellout of D^{010} Nominal or adjectival modifiers like $ad\partial ye$ in the first DP are merged as NP complements or modifiers to the head N. The full DP involves recursive embedding of several NPs: the nominalized verb txen 'writing' is a complement of xebze 'rule', which in turn modifies the head noun $g^w\partial s'\partial ze$ 'word' - I assume here that this derivational root selects for an NP complement.
-Finally, this nominal complex includes the possessive prefix $j\partial$ -, which is merged as $Poss^0$.
+The phrase in (34) consists of two phonological words because each DP phase is mapped to a phonological word, allowing for cyclic DP-to-word mapping: the possessor DP is mapped to a phonological word as soon as it is formed, and the larger DP containing it is then mapped to a phonological word that excludes the possessor DP.
+I assume here that the possessive morpheme j- ρ - is the spellout of Poss0, a functional projection which licenses a possessor DP in its specifier, and the case marker is the spellout of D012 Nominal or adjectival modifiers like $ad\varphi ye$ in the first DP are merged as NP complements or modifiers to the head N. The full DP involves recursive embedding of several NPs: the nominalized verb txen 'writing' is a complement of xebze 'rule', which in turn modifies the head noun $g^w \varphi y \partial z^a \partial z^a$ dictionary'.
+The head noun, in turn, is composed of the derivational suffix $-\lambda e$ and the root $g^w \partial z \partial z^a \partial z^a$ 'word' - I assume here that this derivational root selects for an NP complement.
+Finally, this nominal complex includes the possessive prefix $j\varphi$ -, which is merged as Poss0.